Alpine Climbing

 Glacier Glasses Essential unless you want to go snow-blind.

-Lip Salve Essential - make sure it is an anti sunburn one.
+Lip Salve Essential - make sure it is an anti-sunburn one.

 First Aid Kit Essential - but you'll almost certainly chuck it out at the last minute.